-First-Year Experience Faculty:
+First-Year Experience Faculty and Staff:

 Success Tip: Identify the skills you already have which assisted you in getting to this point in life, and use those characteristics to help you meet your goals.
 You are competent and valuable, and you can be successful here at Aims and beyond.

-Coordinator, Center for the First-Year Exp.
+Coordinator, Center for the First-Year Experience

 It is my personal goal to get to know as many of you as I can through the various activities and events the Center hosts and the classes I teach.
 I want the Center to become your go-to safe space when you need help - we want to connect you to the people and resources on campus that will help you succeed!
 Stop in and visit us and let’s make it a great first year!